system76/docs/_articles/switch-from-macos-to-popos.md

 ![pop-backups](/images/pop-os-screenshots/pop-backups.png)

 In the interest of user-choice, Pop!\_OS does not have a built in backup utility, but several applications are available to choose from in the Pop!\_Shop.
-The two featured here are Timeshift (pictured left) and Déjà Dup Backups (pictured right).
+The two (2) featured here are Timeshift (pictured left) and Déjà Dup Backups (pictured right).

-Timeshift is designed to capture snapshots and restore points of your system at a given time and is only compatible with backing up your Linux system to another Linux formatted drive.
-It's very similar to the snapshot feature offered by virtual machine managers.
+Timeshift is designed to capture snapshots and restore points of the system at a given time and is only compatible with backing up a Linux system to another Linux formatted drive.
+The snapshot feature is comparable to snapshots offered by virtual machine managers.

 Déjà Dup Backups is closer in functionality to Time Machine.
 It offers local hardware backups, or backups to network locations.
 Folders and files can be added to the backup list manually, and it backs up the Home folder by default.
-It can also be setup to perform backups automatically on a schedule.
+Automatic backups can also be run on a schedule.

 [Return to Table of Contents](#Contents)